ENDANGERED: "The Future of Love" (Pt. I of III)

 Now with all of that said...

-Just because Palo Santo (Bursera graveolens) isn’t currently on the IUCN Red List doesn’t mean it couldn't be with enough time, if consumers do not educate themselves and ensure the conscientious sourcing of this environmentally & energetically delicate botanical product!
+Just because Palo Santo (Bursera graveolens) isn’t considered endangered according to the IUCN Red List, doesn’t mean it is free those who threaten its future.
+It is essential that consumers educate themselves to ensure the conscientious sourcing of this environmentally & energetically delicate botanical product!
 There is no shortage of unconscious actors within our niche trade.
 This is true of every industry that involves the use of the earth's natural resources, and especially so with exotic woods used for incense around the world.
 Many of the world’s exotic heartwoods fall victim to the cycle of unethical harvest and unconscious trade due to the unsavory actors whom are driven solely by monetary greed and misguided paths.
 Whether it’s cedar wood, sandalwood, agar wood, teak wood, rosewood, or any of the hundreds of other woods & plants around the world…the product itself is merely a medium.
 It is the actors involved, who set the stage for what the future holds in store collectively for all of us.

 One Love Holistics® works directly at the source to help uplift and empower the communities from which our products originate.
 We stand in firm opposition of the abuse and exploitation of the producers involved with traditional third-party supply chains.
 As “The Palo Santo Company,” Palo Santo is not just another item in our product catalog.
 Palo Santo is the core of our very essence.

-Our PURPOSE, a.k.a. our "WHY" is to serve the interest of Palo Santo (Bursera graveolens) through the continued conservation of its environmental habitats, to promote the ethical economic empowerment of its multi-generational native communities, and to help facilitate the spiritual awakening of its innumerable loved ones around the world.
+Our PURPOSE, a.k.a. our "WHY" is to serve the interest of Palo Santo (Bursera graveolens) through the continued conservation of its environmental habitats & to promote the ethical economic empowerment of its multi-generational native communities!
 We are merely the messengers, fulfilling our role as an ethically-aligned purveyor of one of nature's most powerful botanical tools for conscious consumers around the world.
-This is the SOUL reason One Love Holistics: The Palo Santo Company was established five years ago.
-We are 111% aware of who we are & what we're here to do.
+This is the SOUL reason One Love Holistics: The Palo Santo Company was established almost a decade ago.

 Care to make a genuine difference and positively impact those around you?
 Please stop spreading misinformation.
 No matter the topic!
 Please understand that all content put in front of you on the internet should always be mindfully approached.
 Know your source.
 No matter the product!
 Whether it’s the shirt on your back, the beverage in your cup, or the incense burning in your sanctuary.
 Are you supporting conscious businesses and taking the necessary steps to educate & shift consumer behavior for the better?
 Take a trip…or two.
 Tune IN.
 Recognize the oneness from which you originate & to which you shall surely return: